orchestracities/anubis/CONTRIBUTING.md

-# Contributing to OPA-authz
+# Contributing to Anubis

-Thanks for checking out the OPA-authz Project.
+Thanks for checking out the Anubis project.
 We're excited to hear and learn from you.
 We've put together the following guidelines to help you figure out where you can best be helpful.